Brian-Pho/Textbook-Notes/content/posts/books/thinking-fast-and-slow/index.md

 - A remarkable aspect of your mental life is that you are rarely stumped.
 - When asked a difficult question, system 1 answers an easier version of the question and uses intensity matching to translate the answer from the easy question to the hard question.
 - Intensity matching example: How much would you pay for a massage?
 Have to convert feeling to money but no common variable.
-- Mental shotgun: answering one question leads to answering another related question.Computes more than intended.
+- *Mental shotgun*: answering one question leads to answering another related question.Computes more than intended.

 ## Part 2: Heuristics and Biases